 - Does not signify CRF financial support or commitment.

 - Does not guarantee acceptance of an abstract or other submitted science.

 - Does not guarantee that you will secure an entry visa.

 If your passport is expired or due to expire soon, please be sure to renew it before your trip.
-Visitors to the United States are typically required to be in possession of passports that are valid for six months beyond the period of their intended stay.
+Visitors to the United States are typically required to be in possession of a passport that is valid for six months beyond the period of their intended stay.

 If you need an entry visa, please visit your nearest U.S. Embassy or Consulate to obtain the necessary documents — and please plan in advance to allow enough time for the visa to be processed.
 Visit the U.S. Department of State website for information on the visa application process.

-Applications for visas have taken as long as 90 days to process due to COVID-19 staffing issues.
+Applications for visas have taken as long as 90 days to process and could take longer.
 You must contact your local consulate AS SOON AS POSSIBLE about the application process for entry into the United States if you are not a U.S. citizen or lawful permanent resident.

 The following information is for initial reference only.
 Please visit the U.S. Department of State website and other official U.S. government websites (listed below) for the most current and accurate information for planning your travel to the United States.

 Most citizens or nationals of the countries participating in the Visa Waiver Program (VWP) are permitted to travel to the United States for business or tourism for stays of up to 90 days without a visa.
 Please check the relevant requirements with the U.S. State Department or the U.S. Department of Homeland Security.